obdevel/VCANESP32/README.md

 ## Examples
 There are two versions of the example that, from the users perspective, are functionally idential.
-The first uses a single core in the Pico and is identified as VLCB_4in4out_Pico_s, where 's' stands for single core.
+The first uses a single core in the ESP32 and is identified as VLCB_4in4out_ESP32_s, where 's' stands for single core.
 The other core will be dormant in a low power state.
-The second version makes use of both cores in the processer and is identifed as VLCB_4in4out_Pico_d, where 'd' stands for dual core.
+The second version makes use of both cores in the processer (where available) and is identifed as VLCB_4in4out_ESP32_d, where 'd' stands for dual core.
 This is organised such that the VLCB library runs in core 0 and the application runs in core 1.